 Baharat Is an Arabic word that means “spices.”
-All Arab populated Mediterranean countries use their own regional blend with its own signature flavour profiles.
+All Arab-populated Mediterranean countries use their own regional blend with their own signature flavour profiles.

 It’s safe to say that Baharat is to the Eastern Mediterranean like the garam masala is to India.

 This ubiquitous blend differs from region to region, and sometimes kitchen to kitchen.
 Here are some of the most common regional flavour profiles in the Mediterranean:

 Levantine (Palestine, Syria, Jordan, & Lebanon), Greece, Egpyt, Turkey: Allspice, cardamom, cinnamon, cloves, coriander, cumin, nutmeg, mint, fennel, saffron, Fenugreek, Tumeric, mahlab, mastic, rosebuds sumac, za’atar, dried lemons, oregano, marjoram, thyme, bay leaf, and Dukkah